precisely/rapids/doc/architecture.md

   We'll refer to the start addresses of each as the "catch address" and the "finally address", respectively.
 These addresses are recorded in the stack frame (the `resume-at` macro is modified to include extra parameters for these values).
 Alternatively, code is injected at the beginning of the try block to add these values to the current stack frame.

-  The runtime implements exception handling as follows: a continuation execution function `execute-continuation` is added which takes four parameters, a set of bindings, a continuation address (code address), and optional catch and finally addresses:
+  The runtime implements exception handling as follows: a partition function execution function `execute-partition function` is added which takes four parameters, a set of bindings, a partition function address (code address), and optional catch and finally addresses:

 ```clojure
 (execute-continuation bindings, code-address, catch-address, finally-address)